-The Reference Asset for this trust is the SPDR® S&P 500® ETF Trust, which is an exchange-traded fund that tracks the performance of a broad-based U.S. equity index.
-When we use the term "value," we mean the price of the shares of the Reference Asset.
-References to the "trust" mean the Series 1-22, a unit investment trust that is a series of m+ funds Trust.
+The Reference Asset for this trust is the SPDR® S&P $500^{\circ}$ ETF Trust, which is an exchange-traded fund that tracks the performance of a broad-based U.S. equity index.
+When we use the term "value," we mean the Official Closing Value of the shares of the Reference Asset.
+References to the "trust" mean the Series 7-7, a unit investment trust that is a series of m+ funds Trust.

-The trust is scheduled to terminate in approximately 2.19-years.
+The trust is scheduled to terminate in approximately 2.8 years.